BlueBrain/sonata-extension/source/sonata_simulation.rst

    v_init                          float      Optional    Initial membrane voltage in mV.
 Default is -80. synapses_init_depleted          boolean    Optional    Synapse at start of simulation are in depleted state.
 Default is false. extracellular_calcium           float      Optional    Extracellular calcium concentration.
 When this parameter is provided, apply it to the synapse uHill parameter to scale the U parameter of synapses (py-neurodamus only feature).
-If not specified, U is set directly as read from edges file. minis_single_vesicle            boolean    Optional    For synapse models with multiple vesicles, limit spontaneous release to single vesicle when true.
-Default is false which allows for any number of ready vesicles to be potentially released. randomize_gaba_rise_time        boolean    Optional    When true, enable legacy behavior to randomize the GABA_A rise time in the helper functions.
+If not specified, U is set directly as read from edges file. randomize_gaba_rise_time        boolean    Optional    When true, enable legacy behavior to randomize the GABA_A rise time in the helper functions.
 Default is false which will use a prescribed value for GABA_A rise time. mechanisms                                 Optional    Properties to assign values to variables in synapse MOD files.
                                                           The format is a dictionary with keys being the SUFFIX names of MOD files (unique names of mechanisms) and values being dictionaries of variable names in the MOD files and their values.
 Read about `NMODL2 SUFFIX description here <https://nrn.readthedocs.io/en/8.2.0/hoc/modelspec/programmatic/mechanisms/nmodl2.html#suffix>`_.